jwSharp/jwSharp/README.md

-# Hi there 👋 I am Jacob Sharp!
+# Hi all 👋 I am Jacob Sharp!

-- 🌱 Leading a team of 5 to complete a chess repository for display to IP's in late August.
+- 🌱 Write website and tools for our automobile ecomerce startup.
 - 🔭 Applying for internships for the summer of 2023.
-- 👯 Joined clubs at the University of Pittsburgh including Robotics, Computer Science, Math, and Chess.
+- 👯 TechWise Course 2 underway.
+Sharpening HTML/CSS and JS with a focus on accessibility.
-- 🤔 Launch an independent project that directly helps a non-profit organization.
+- 🤔 Winter break courses on applied machine learning.
 - 💬 Lifelong networker; always open to virtual meetings over tea.

 # Languages and Tools: